BilalH123/IT_Support_Help_Desk/README.md

 # IT_Support_Help_Desk project.
-A web-based application that allows users to send and view tickets.
+- A web-based application that allows users to send and view tickets.
-Allows you to experience a ticketing-system at both the user and IT Support ends.
+- Help Desk allows you to experience a ticketing-system at both the user and IT Support ends.

 # Key functionalities and Features
 - Allows you to send and view tickets as a user.